mthpower/blog/content/001-hello-world.rst

 After some discussion with my mentor, Chris, about my motivations we used a simple “five whys” exercise.
 From Chris' perspective, it helped him really understand the reasoning behind my goals, and from my perspective, it helped me justify my intuition of what I wanted.
 It's surprising how challenging the exercise can be by the fourth or fifth “why?”

-After that, and based on our talk, he suggested that I start a blog.
+Based on our talk, he suggested that I start a blog.

-Day to day, I work with mainly with Python and Django, and while a great deal of what I'm interested in and want to learn about can be achieved in my regular 9-6, not all of it can.
+Day to day, I work with mainly with Python and Django, and while a great deal of what I'm interested in and want to learn fits into my regular 9-6, not all of it can.

 This blog is not for just the things that don't fit in my job, but as a way of me recording everything that I'm messing around with.
 A great deal of learning is achieved by hacking away yourself, but one aspect of learning can be trying to teach others, even through the very indirect means of writing a blog.